TITLE: The Unexpected Everything

-Genres: Young Adult, Contemporary, Romance
+GENRE(S): Contemporary, Romance

 This was the first Morgan Matson book that I have read and I can’t wait to read her other books!
-I loved that this book revolved around Andie’s friendships and relationships.
+I love that this book revolves around Andie’s friendships and relationships.
 First, Matson wrote a story surrounding a group of friends that is one the reader admires and wishes they were a part of.
 I can’t even count the number of times I was sitting reading this book that I wished I was there – especially during the epic scavenger hunt!

 Second, Matson wrote incredible relationships throughout the length of the book that ultimately reflect a real world situation.
 The girl with the long-time boyfriend, the girl who can’t seem to keep up with all her friends and thinks she is ‘cursed.’
 The girl like Andie who doesn’t want to be tied down but it’s only because she has never truly experienced what it is like to feel for someone.
 I think this aspect of the book means that a lot of teen and young adult girls will relate to it and feel as though they are a part of Andie’s group of friends.

-I loved the intertwining of the boy characters throughout the novel.
-Andie’s dad such an amazing progression from the start of the novel to the end and it was one I truly enjoyed.
+I love the intertwining of the boy characters throughout the novel.
+Andie’s dad is such an amazing progression from the start of the novel to the end and it was one I truly enjoyed.
 I loved Tom and Wyatt’s antics and their ability to merge with Andie and her groups of friends so seamlessly.

 Most of all, I loved loved loved Clark!
 I mean who wouldn’t right?
 All book lovers would have to feel a connection to Clark since he’s a writer.
 Matson did an amazing job of showing the slow transition that happens in young love – from awkwardness, to friendship, to not being able to be without them, and for that I really appreciate this novel.